kstenerud/concise-encoding/cte-specification.md

 ### Custom Binary

-Custom binary data is encoded like `u8x` (as hex encoded byte elements).
+Custom binary data is encoded like a `u8x` array (as hex encoded byte elements).

 **Example**:

     |cb 04 f6 28 3c 40 00 00 40 40|
+    = binary data representing a custom "cplx" struct {
+          type:uint8 = 4
+          real:float32 = 2.94
+          imag:float32 = 3.0
+      }

 ### Custom Text

-Custom text data is encoded using string-like encoding.
+Custom text data is encoded as a string-like array.
 Custom text can contain [escape sequences](#escape-sequences), which must be processed before being passed to the custom decoder that will interpret it.

 **Example**: